ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

 * `class ScEventChangeLinkContent`.

 !!! note
-    All these sc-events classes are derived from `TScElementaryEvent` class. `ScElementaryEvent` class is derived from `ScEvent` class that is interface class.
+    All these sc-events classes are inherited from `ScElementaryEvent` class. `ScElementaryEvent` class is inherited from `ScEvent` class that is an abstract class.

 !!! note
     Types of sc-connectors are specified for sc-events of adding (erasing) sc-arc (sc-edge).